sebasgverde/sebasgverde.github.io/blogs.md

    <p>
    <div class="pub">
-   <a href='https://medium.com/@sebasgverde/la-convergencia-de-la-ciencia-y-el-arte-en-el-mundo-moderno-fc71bb0d03e4' target="_blank"  style="font-size: 25px; text-decoration: none">La convergencia de la ciencia y el arte en el mundo moderno</a>
+   <a href='https://medium.com/@sebasgverde/the-convergence-of-science-and-art-484638902651' target="_blank"  style="font-size: 25px; text-decoration: none">The convergence of science and art</a>
    <br/>
-   Desde tiempos inmemoriales se ha considerado la creación artística como algo exclusivo a los seres humanos.
-Sin importar a cuál de las manifestaciones artísticas se esté refiriendo, ya sea componer una pieza musical, escribir una poesía, darle forma a una escultura, pintar un cuadro o imaginar la historia de una película; cuando se piensa en ello ... <a href='https://medium.com/@sebasgverde/la-convergencia-de-la-ciencia-y-el-arte-en-el-mundo-moderno-fc71bb0d03e4' target="_blank">[Read more]</a>
+   Artistic creation has been always considered exclusive to humans.
+Regardless if it is composing a piece of music, writing a poem, make a sculpture, painting a picture or imagining the story of a film; when one think about it, what comes to the mind are activities that require a cognitive power, that only people have, and that can only ... <a href='https://medium.com/@sebasgverde/the-convergence-of-science-and-art-484638902651' target="_blank">[Read more]</a>
    </div>
    </p>